manymoments/manymoments.github.io/_posts/2022-11-20-pbft-via-locked-braodcast.md

 Note that Locked Broadcast needs to define an external validity function $EV_{\text{LB}}$, which controls what outputs are allowed. $EV_{\text{LB}}$ is different from $EV_{\text{consensus}}$ (the external validity function of the underlying consensus protocol).

 Before we define $EV_{\text{LB-PBFT}}$ for the Locked-Broadcast protocol in PBFT, we detail the Recover-Max-Lock protocol.
 Similar to [Recover-Max of this Paxos](https://decentralizedthoughts.github.io/2022-11-04-paxos-via-recoverable-broadcast/), the Recover-Max-Lock protocol returns the highest lock-certificate it sees.
 Unlike Paxos is also returns a ```proof``` that the primary chose this lock honestly.
-Intuitively this proof contains a way to validate that the primary did indeed choose the highest lock-certificate it saw out of a set of $n{-}f$ distinct lock-certificated it received.
+Intuitively this proof contains a way to validate that the primary did indeed choose the highest lock-certificate it saw out of a set of $n{-}f$ distinct lock-certificates it received.
 The external validity $EV_{\text{LB-PBFT}}$ of the locked-broadcast will check this proof.

 ### Recover-Max-Lock for PBFT based protocols